Judicial Branch Home >

 How to Ask for a Harassment Order

-Starting Monday, Aug.
-3, 2009, anyone seeking a Harassment Restraining Order in Hennepin County should go to the 4th District Court Self-Help Center, located on the Public Service Level (2nd fl.) of the Hennepin County Govt.
-Center, 300 6th St. S. in downtown Minneapolis.
+People who need help with asking for a Harassment Restraining Order in Hennepin County should go to the 4th District Court Self-Help Center on the Public Service Level (2nd floor) of the Hennepin County Govt.
+Center in downtown Minneapolis.

 IMPORTANT!
 Please arrive at least 1.5 hours BEFORE closing time if you want to start working on the harassment forms paperwork.